 Video capabilities: Uscreen is all about video, and its video library is central to the entire offering with members able to interact in your video comments and download them to create their own playlists.
 It's also possible to stream live, and include video in your Uscreen courses

-Pricing: $149 plus $1.99 per paid member per month for the basic plan, $499 plus $1.49 per month for the pro plan, which adds community features and the branded app
+Pricing: $149 plus $1.99 per paid member per month for the Growth plan, $499 plus $0.99 per paid member per month for the App Essentials plan, which adds community features and the branded app

 Pros: Innovative, powerful platform that encourages engagement and discovery